LearnVueCo/learnvue/articles/v-model-guide.md

 ## Tips for using v-model

-Now that we've seen a basic example of using `v-model`` to bind data between two components, let’s take a look at some more advanced ways to use the v-model directive.
+Now that we've seen a basic example of using `v-model`` to bind data between two components, let's take a look at some more advanced ways to use the v-model directive.

 ### Using v-model multiple times for one component